codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem.md

 After you install Codefresh, these are some day-2 operations that you should follow.

+### Selectively enable SSO providers
+As a Codefresh administrator, you can select the providers you want to enable for SSO in your organization, for both new and existing accounts.

+1. Sign in as Codefresh admin.
+1. From the left pane, select **Providers**.
+1. Disable the providers that are not relevant for the accounts.
+These providers are not available during sign-in and sign-up.

+{% include image.html
+  lightbox="true"
+  file="/images/administration/sso/enable-disable-providers.png"
+  url="/images/administration/sso/enable-disable-providers.png"
+  alt="Enable/disable providers for SSO" caption="Enable/disable providers for SSO" max-width="60%"
+%}

 ### Setup Git Integration (Optional)

 Codefresh supports out-of-the-box Git logins using your local username and password, or logins using your git provider (per the list and instructions of providers below).
 You can also configure login to supported SSO providers post-install as described [in the Codefresh documentation]({{site.baseurl}}/docs/administration/single-sign-on/sso-setup-oauth2/).